NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

         This option can be used for normal resolution, but machines looking up infected names are logged, eg. to run antivirus on them.

+    .. _unbound.conf.local-zone.type.inform_deny:

     inform_deny
-        The query is dropped, like 'deny', and logged, like 'inform'.
+        The query is dropped, like
+        :ref:`deny<unbound.conf.local-zone.type.deny>`, and logged, like
+        :ref:`inform<unbound.conf.local-zone.type.inform>`.
         Ie. find infected machines without answering the queries.

+    .. _unbound.conf.local-zone.type.inform_redirect:

     inform_redirect
-        The query is redirected, like 'redirect', and logged, like 'inform'.
+        The query is redirected, like
+        :ref:`redirect<unbound.conf.local-zone.type.redirect>`, and logged,
+        like :ref:`inform<unbound.conf.local-zone.type.inform>`.
         Ie. answer queries with fixed data and also log the machines that ask.

+    .. _unbound.conf.local-zone.type.always_transparent:

     always_transparent
+        Like :ref:`transparent<unbound.conf.local-zone.type.transparent>`, but
-        Like transparent, but ignores local data and resolves normally.
+        ignores local data and resolves normally.

+    .. _unbound.conf.local-zone.type.always_refuse:

     always_refuse
-        Like refuse, but ignores local data and refuses the query.
+        Like :ref:`refuse<unbound.conf.local-zone.type.refuse>`, but ignores
+        local data and refuses the query.

+    .. _unbound.conf.local-zone.type.always_nxdomain:

     always_nxdomain
-        Like static, but ignores local data and returns nxdomain for the query.
+        Like :ref:`static<unbound.conf.local-zone.type.static>`, but ignores
+        local data and returns NXDOMAIN for the query.

+    .. _unbound.conf.local-zone.type.always_nodata:

     always_nodata
-        Like static, but ignores local data and returns nodata for the query.
+        Like :ref:`static<unbound.conf.local-zone.type.static>`, but ignores
+        local data and returns NODATA for the query.

+    .. _unbound.conf.local-zone.type.always_deny:

     always_deny
-        Like deny, but ignores local data and drops the query.
+        Like :ref:`deny<unbound.conf.local-zone.type.deny>`, but ignores local
+        data and drops the query.

+    .. _unbound.conf.local-zone.type.always_null:

     always_null
         Always returns ``0.0.0.0`` or ``::0`` for every name in the zone.
-        Like redirect with zero data for A and AAAA.
+        Like :ref:`redirect<unbound.conf.local-zone.type.redirect>` with zero
+        data for A and AAAA.
         Ignores local data in the zone.
         Used for some block lists.

+    .. _unbound.conf.local-zone.type.noview:

     noview
         Breaks out of that view and moves towards the global local zones for answer to the query.
-        If the view first is no, it'll resolve normally.
+        If the :ref:`view-first:<unbound.conf.view.view-first>` is no, it'll
+        resolve normally.
-        If view first is enabled, it'll break perform that step and check the global answers.
+        If :ref:`view-first:<unbound.conf.view.view-first>` is enabled, it'll
+        break perform that step and check the global answers.
         For when the view has view specific overrides but some zone has to be answered from global local zone contents.

+    .. _unbound.conf.local-zone.type.nodefault:

     nodefault
         Used to turn off default contents for AS112 zones.
         The other types also turn off default contents for the zone.
-        The 'nodefault' option has no other effect than turning off default contents for the given zone.
+        The :ref:`nodefault<unbound.conf.local-zone.type.nodefault>` option has
+        no other effect than turning off default contents for the given zone.
-        Use nodefault if you use exactly that zone, if you want to use a subzone, use transparent.
+        Use :ref:`nodefault<unbound.conf.local-zone.type.nodefault>` if you use
+        exactly that zone, if you want to use a subzone, use :ref:`transparent<unbound.conf.local-zone.type.transparent>`.

-    The default zones are localhost, reverse ``127.0.0.1`` and ``::1``, the home.arpa, the onion, test, invalid and the AS112 zones.
+    The default zones are localhost, reverse ``127.0.0.1`` and ``::1``, the home.arpa, onion, test, invalid and the AS112 zones.
     The AS112 zones are reverse DNS zones for private use and reserved IP addresses for which the servers on the internet cannot provide correct answers.
-    They are configured by default to give nxdomain (no reverse information) answers.
+    They are configured by default to give NXDOMAIN (no reverse information) answers.
-    The defaults can be turned off by specifying your own local-zone of that name, or using the 'nodefault' type.
+    The defaults can be turned off by specifying your own :ref:`local-zone:<unbound.conf.local-zone>` of that name, or using the :ref:`nodefault<unbound.conf.local-zone.type.nodefault>` type.
     Below is a list of the default zone contents.

     localhost
-        The IP4 and IP6 localhost information is given.
+        The IPv4 and IPv6 localhost information is given.
         NS and SOA records are provided for completeness and to satisfy some DNS update tools.
         Default content: